YanaSiao/Artificial-Intelligence-Encyclopedia-/README.md

 2. **Non-Commercial**: You may not use these materials for commercial purposes.

 3. **No AI Training**: You do **not** have permission to use the contents of this vault to train, fine-tune, or validate Large Language Models (LLMs) or any other machine learning algorithms.

+If this repository helps you, consider:
+- starring it ⭐
+- sharing it with friends

+### ⚠️ Disclaimer

+This repository is **not an official resource** of Politecnico di Milano.

+Some materials may reference or include third-party content used strictly for educational purposes.
+All rights remain with their respective authors.
+If you are a rights holder and believe content should be removed, please get in touch.